foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-1.md

 - The registry keys will be set up which is required for modding tools to recognise your installation.
 - Certain issues with your vanilla game can be detected now.

+> Always remember to launch Skyrim once after updating or re-installing it, or after verifying game files.

 In Steam, click the big green **PLAY** button to open the launcher.

 - A message box will pop up, informing you that Skyrim SE will now be configured based on your hardware.